 What mitigation measures does the APCD recommend when a project’s motor vehicle related emissions exceed the threshold of significance?

 In general, the APCD emphasizes sustainable development projects that incorporate land-use designs and ways to get people out of their cars and encourage them to carpool, walk, bicycle, or use public transit.
-The CalEEMod program includes a quantifiable mitigation component based on Sustainable Development principles.
+The CalEEMod program includes a mitigation quantification component.
 In addition, the APCD may recommend project-specific educational or public outreach measures to encourage people to use alternative transportation modes.
 For more details see APCD’s Scope and Content of Air Quality Sections in Environmental Documents.

 Information on sustainable land use principles may be found at a number of web sites including: